Home / Resources / Hire a Fortnite Creative / UEFN map developer

 How do I hire a Fortnite Creative map developer safely?

-Scope the job in writing first, then vet the developer: confirm their Epic creator profile is real, review islands they've actually published, verify their portfolio work is registered as authentically theirs in the VerifyUGC map registry, and run them through the blacklist.
+Scope the job in writing first, then vet the developer: confirm their Epic creator profile is real, review islands they've actually published, confirm the islands they show you are published under their own creator name, and run them through the blacklist.
 Pay in milestones tied to deliverables rather than 100% upfront, and keep everything in writing.

 Should I pay a UEFN developer fully upfront?